Warzone2100/warzone2100/tools/blender/2.9x/pie_addon/README.md

         1. `None`:
             * Objects with this type will be ignored when exporting, but they may still be used in the Blender scene to manipulate objects which are eligable for PIE exporting.
         2. `Root`:
-            * This type is used to define the generic values of a PIE model, such as its rendering flags, textures, and events.
+            * This type is used to define the generic values of a PIE model, such as its version, rendering flags, textures, and events.
         3. `Level`:
             * This type is used to define the mesh and animation properties which are specific to each level such as animation rate/cycles and texture animation data for particular sets of faces.
 These should always be mesh objects, and also should always be within the heirarchy of a `Root` PIE object.
         4. `Shadow`: